Quality or nothing

-When we dig deeper into recent market performance, we generally find two categories of stocks that have rallied particularly hard and thus may warrant investor caution.
-One includes high growth names that disproportionately benefited from a fall in interest rates, as the lowering of the discount rates mattered more for perceived high-duration assets.
-We believe investors should be mindful of their aggregate exposure to that group of stocks since there is a possibility of a sudden backup in rates.
-As bottom-up, fundamental investors, we are not making any macro predictions but are simply noting that in that scenario the biggest beneficiaries of the recent drop in rates would be most negatively impacted.
+When we dig deeper into recent market performance, we generally find two categories of stocks that have rallied particularly hard – high growth and value.
+In the first three quarters of last year, high growth stocks disproportionately benefited from a fall in interest rates, as the lowering of the discount rates mattered more for perceived high-duration assets.
+Afterwards, “value stocks”, those trading at low P/Es, did well, as investors started to bet on a speedy recovery of the global economy.

-This year, we saw a significant divergence in performance between growth stocks and the rest of the market.
-Figure 1 shows that through November, the S&P 500 Index advanced 14%, while the growth component of the broad benchmark was up 28%.
-It was not a phenomenon confined to the US – growth stocks led the MSCI All Country World Index by a similar margin (Figure 2).
-Also, year to date, momentum has been one of the most powerful factors and there is a significant overlap between growth stocks and momentum stocks.
+Figure 1 shows that through December, the S&P 500 Index advanced 18%, while the growth component of the broad benchmark was up 33%.
+It was not a phenomenon confined to the US – growth stocks led the MSCI All Country World Index by a similar margin.
+Last year, momentum had been one of the most powerful factors and there is a significant overlap between growth stocks and momentum stocks.

-The lowering of interest rates that began at the onset of the COVID pandemic was a key factor.
-It was followed by central bank guidance that rates would remain low for an extended period of time, which in turn led to the market factoring in meaningfully lower discount rates.
-This benefited equities in general, but valuations of growth stocks in particular, as they are seen as longer-duration assets.
+Lowering of interest rates that began at the onset of the COVID pandemic was a key factor.
+It was followed by central bank guidance that rates would remain low for an extended period of time, which in turn led the market to factor in meaningfully lower discount rates.
+This benefited equities in general, and valuations of growth stocks in particular, as they are seen as longer-duration assets.

 While the market’s reaction was not irrational, we think it is important to consider a portfolio’s aggregate exposure to this group of stocks.
 Although it is difficult to predict when rates may rise again, loose fiscal policy could produce inflationary pressures, necessitating rate increases sooner than consensus expectations.
 In that scenario, growth stocks would suffer a reversal of fortune, as they are more vulnerable to rising interest rates.